What Is IPAM in Networking and Cybersecurity?

 Wrapping It Up

 By deploying IPAM at the core of their network, organizations can take control of their IP address and namespace and achieve more trustworthy service delivery and greater efficiencies and cost savings in network operations.
-To put it simply, IPAM brings organization to what would otherwise be IP chaos.
+To put it simply, using IPAM organizations avoid finding themselves in the middle of a so-called IP chaos.